Table of contents

 What Does Investment Banking Pay?

-Investment banking is an industry focused on making clients money, so it makes sense that the people who work in investment banking also make a lot of money.
-The U.S. Bureau of Labor Statistics (BLS) reports that financial analysts make an average of $108,790 per year.
+Investment banking is an industry focused on making clients money, so it makes sense that investment bankers also make a lot of money.
+The U.S. Bureau of Labor Statistics (BLS) reports that financial analysts make an average of $112,950 per year.
 However, investment bankers are just one type of financial analyst.
 Ultimately, salaries for these bankers can range from $80,000 to over $200,000 depending on the location, company, and level of experience.

-This compensation usually includes base salary, year-end bonuses based on performance, signing bonuses, stock-based bonuses, and stub-bonuses, which are a portion of the overall yearly bonus given to people who start mid-way through a fiscal year.
+Compensation for investment bankers usually includes base salary, year-end performance bonuses, signing bonuses, stock-based bonuses, and stub-bonuses, which are a portion of the overall yearly bonus given to people who start mid-way through a fiscal year.

 Additionally, big banks, like JPMorgan and Goldman Sachs, typically offer high base salaries to attract top employees.
-For example, first-year investment banking analysts at JPMorgan Chase & Co. are reported to have a base salary of $110,000
+For example, first-year investment banking analysts at many of the top banks are reported to have a base salary of $110,000

 What Is the Investment Banking Career Path?

 Many investment bankers begin with an internship at an investment banking company, after which they may obtain a full-time offer and start as a full-time analyst after graduation.
-An investment banking internship isn’t always necessary, though, and you can still qualify for entry-level analyst positions without one.
+While you may qualify for an entry-level analyst role without an internship, internships are all but required for many companies, especially the top firms.

-Beyond education or internships, the key to landing a job in investment banking is having core investment banking skills, like financial modeling and business valuation methods, like discounted cash flow (DCF) analysis.
-Some soft skills that can make you standout include communication and analytical thinking skills.
+Beyond education or internships, the key to landing a job in investment banking is having core investment banking skills, including financial modeling and business valuation methods, like discounted cash flow (DCF) analysis.

 Investment Banking Career Progression